 Dentistry

 Preventing tooth and gum disease is vital and when you visit us we explain how to keep your companion’s mouth, teeth and gums healthy.
 The reality is, however, that oral problems are common and because they are we are experienced in and have the sophisticated equipment needed to provide successful care.
 Dental x-rays are particularly important to help reveal tooth damage below the gum line.
 Dental extractions when necessary, scaling and polishing, are all time consuming procedures.
 There are usually two vet nurses assisting the vet with each dental.
+The London Vet Clinic has a dedicated dental suite for all procedures.

 Occasionally unusual dental procedures are needed and when they are these can be done at York Street, without the need for travel to a referral hospital by our dentist Peter Kertesz who has over 40 years of experienced in animal dentistry (and who wrote the first textbook on comparative dentistry).